-In 1996 Mr. Coker, the executive officers and other key management employees were granted options to purchase shares of Common Stock by the Committee under a plan which previously had been approved by the Company's shareholders.
+In 1997 Mr. Coker, the executive officers and other key management employees were granted options to purchase shares of Common Stock by the Committee under a plan which previously had been approved by the Company's shareholders.
 The price of these options was set at the prevailing market price on the date the options were awarded.
 Accordingly, these options will be valuable to the recipients only if the market price of Company stock increases.
-Stock option awards and annual cash bonus opportunities are the Company's performance-based compensation elements.
-The level of the combined award opportunities, including Mr. Coker's, reflects the annual competitive median incentive opportunity as reported by the independent consulting firms.
-Stock option awards for Mr. Coker and the other four named officers are included in the Summary Compensation Table on Page 17 under the caption "Number of Securities Underlying Options Granted" and on the Option Grants Table on Page 19.
+Stock option awards, annual cash bonus opportunities and periodic long-term contingent share awards are the Company's performance-based compensation elements.
+The level of the combined award opportunities for Mr. Coker reflects third quartile competitive total annual incentive compensation opportunities for similar CEO positions as reported by the independent consulting firms.
+Stock option awards for Mr. Coker and the four other named officers are included in the Summary Compensation Table on Page 18 under the caption "Number of Securities Underlying Options Granted" and in the Option Grants in Last Fiscal Year table on Page 20.